gregorriegler/Bookshelf-Kata/README.md

 ### Step 2
 We would like to be able to skim the books we have added so far.
-Add a feature that allows us to retrieve books that were stored in the book shelve.
+Add a feature that allows us to retrieve all books that were stored in the book shelve.

 ### Step 3
 Lets add more spice to the book shelve.